Legal Industry

 - It can (typically) be composed of Legal Services Ecosystem Organizations.

-- It can (typically) plays a significant role in upholding rule of law, protecting rights, resolving disputes, and maintaining societal order.
+- It can (typically) play a significant role in upholding rule of law, protecting rights, resolving disputes, and maintaining societal order.

 - It can (often) be supported by Technology-based Industries such as: LegalTech Industry, Legal Consulting Industry, Legal Professional Development Industry, and Regulatory Compliance Industry.

-- It can have demand for Specialized Legal Knowledge and professional expertise, often requiring extended education and licensing for participation.
+- It can have demand for Specialized Legal Knowledge and Legal Expertise, often requiring extended education and licensing for participation.

 - It can involve Private Legal Practice in Law Firms to Corporate Legal Departments, Government Legal Agencies, and Non-Profit Legal Organizations.